-TFS presents its SPECIAL SCREENING EVENT, the seventh programme in SEASON 71, on SUNDAY, January 27, 2019 at THE KINGSWAY THEATRE*!
-Join us for two lustrous M-G-M films directed by Woody Van Dyke II, TRADER HORN (1931) and ESKIMO (1933).
+TFS presents its SPECIAL SCREENING EVENT, the eighth programme in SEASON 71, on SUNDAY, February 24, 2019 at THE KINGSWAY THEATRE*!
+Join us for two Depression-era films about the use and abuse of power.

 Current TFS Members’ tickets and Trial Memberships for this terrific double-bill may be purchased below in advance for only $10.
 The price at the door on the day of the screening is $12.

 DOORS OPEN AT 1:15 PM – SHOWTIME IS AT 2:00 PM SHARP